Southampton-RSG/2015-09-17-southampton/novice/git/04-history.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ~~~

-We can put things back the way they were
+Following the helpful hint in that output, we can put things back the way they were
 by using `git checkout`:

 ~~~ {.bash}